The History and Future of Charitable Gambling

 The popularity of charitable lottery organisations rapidly grew after the Second World War to include many fundraising operators, football pool organisations, and sweepstake operators, who raised money for good causes such as hospitals and sports- and health-related charities.

-Today, public awareness and support of charitable gambling is prevalent and mainly fuelled by technological innovations and new platforms that provide easy access and more opportunities for individuals to interact and take part with fundraising for local and national causes.
+Today, public awareness and support of charitable gambling is prevalent and mainly fuelled by technological innovations, such as lottery direct debit, and new platforms that provide easy access and more opportunities for individuals to interact and take part with fundraising for local and national causes.

-By playing interactive online charity gambling, primarily charity gaming and lottery, players are offered increased chances of winning not only life-changing jackpots but also many smaller prizes while appreciating the fact that a percentage of the proceeds from players contributions go to good causes locally and nationally.
+By playing interactive online charity gambling and lottery instant win games, primarily charity gaming and lottery, players are offered increased chances of winning not only life-changing jackpots but also many smaller prizes while appreciating the fact that a percentage of the proceeds from players contributions go to good causes locally and nationally.